How to heal leaky gut fast naturally

 - Foods that Calm Anxiety and Reduce Stress Naturally

 - The Best Ways to Relieve Stress Naturally

-So many people are going about life in perpetual dehydrated states as they indulge in too many sugary dring or coffee both of which are dehydrating.
+So many people are going about life in perpetual dehydrated states as they indulge in too many sugary drinks or coffee both of which are dehydrating.

-But eating food high in fluids such as cucumbers is helpful or fruits such s watermelons are also helpful.
+But eating food high in fluids such as cucumbers is helpful and fruits such as watermelons are also helpful.
 You can also drink herbal teas to keep up with hydration.

 Besides, when you don’t drink enough water constipation can happen.
 This leads to toxins staying too long in the colon and may cause inflammation.

-And meat from animals injected with antibiotics all leads to gut inflammation and leaky gut.
+Meat from animals injected with antibiotics leads to gut inflammation and leaky gut.

 Smoking contributes to inflammation in the gut.
 There is no denying cigarettes are full of toxins and are really bad for your whole health including gut health.

 And sources say that avoiding smoking can raise your levels of good bacteria and reduce the bad bacteria.
 So you see its crucial to quit smoking if you want to heal your leaky gut fast.